pyreiz/pyliesl/docs/source/cli.rst

    usage: liesl mock [-h] [--type TYPE]

    optional arguments:
      -h, --help       show this help message and exit --type TYPE      type of the stream
-     --file FILE  File that will be used as mock data
+     --file FILE      file in xdf format that will be used as mock data --stream STREAM  name of stream that will be used as mock data (only when file specified)

 liesl xdf